FenixAlliance/ABS.Docs/Modules/Accounting/Billing/Billing-Records/Invoices.md

 ### Customizing Invoice Line Calculations
 By default, when you add a new Invoice Line to an Invoice, automatic calculations are made based on the selected Stock Item and the Invoice's Price List.
 However, you can switch to custom calculations to control the values that contribute to the Total Line's Amount.

-As every Item Billing Record (the base record for Invoice Lines, Order Lines, Quote Lines, and more).
-Calculations are made using a segregated approach where several values come into play.

-The equation is the following:
-- **Currency**: The Currency in which you are entering custom values.
-- **Forex Rate**: The total amount used for conversion between the currency you're entering values and United States Dollars.
-You can enter a custom value or auto-calculate using the Historical Exchange Feature.
-- **Base Amount**: It represents the base price for a single product unit, without profit, discounts, surcharges, or taxes.
-- **Total Profit**: The Total Profit Amount for a single product unit.
-- **Total Detail** (Auto calculated): Total Amount over which Discounts will be calculated.

-- **Total Discounts**: Total Discounts for a single product unit.
-- **Total Surcharges**: Total Discounts for a single product unit.

-- **Tax Base** (Auto calculated): Represents the Base Amount for Tax Calculations.
-Tax Base Calculation depends on Total Detail minus Total Discounts + Total Surcharges.

-- **Tax Amount** (Auto calculated): Tax Amounts can be automatically calculated by adding Tax Policies to every Line.
-Tax Policies can be synced from the selected Stock Item, or manually added to a Line.

-- **Global Discounts**: Global Discounts are discounts made outside the scope of the Taxable values.
-Those discounts are suitable for operational discounts such as Tax Discounts (for whatever reason).

-- **Global Surcharges**: Global Surcharges are surcharges made outside the scope of the Taxable values.
-Those surcharges are suitable for operational surcharges such as shipping costs or payment processing fees which need to be covered but outside your fiscal domain.
-- **Total Amount** (Auto Calculated): The total Amount for the Line.
-Is calculated by Adding the Tax Amount to the Tax Base, then applying Global Discounts/Surcharge.

 ### Adding Tax Policies to Invoice Lines
 To add a Tax Policy to a Line, the new Policy needs to exist the Accounting Manager.
 Once it exists, it will be available to be selected when you click on the "Add Tax" button on the Line Outliner Form.